Skip To Main Content

-Under his guidance the Thunder have appeared in 15 NCAA Regionals including a stretch of 12 straight from 2008 to 2019.
-Out of those berths to the NCAA Division III Softball Championship Tournament he has collected seven Regional titles and five Super-Regional championships.
+Under his guidance the Thunder have appeared in 16 NCAA Regionals including a stretch of 12 straight from 2008 to 2019.
+Out of those berths to the NCAA Division III Softball Championship Tournament he has collected eight Regional titles and six Super-Regional championships.
 After earning their first trip to the final site of the national tournament in 2014, Danklefsen’s teams have steadily improved their finish during each trip, starting with two seventh-place finishes before a third and runner-up performance.
-The team gave Trine University it’s first ever NCAA Division III team national championship in 2023.
+The team gave Trine University it’s first ever NCAA Division III team national championship in 2023, before adding a second in 2025.

 On that final day, Anna Koeppl started the first game with five and a third innings of perfect pitching before being relieved by Alexis Michon who recorded a save in the 6-2 victory.
 Michon then pitched a two-hitter in the winner-take-all contest.
 But it was Carolyn Biel who played hero, making a highlight reel catch behind the plate, which showed up in the ESPN SportsCenter Top 10 later that night, and then walked-off the game in the bottom of the seventh inning for the 1-0 win.

-In recognition of his success on the national stage Danklefsen and his staff were named the 2023 NFCA Coaching Staff of the Year.
-The program has earned Central Region Coaching Staff of the Year honors six times, including back-to-back seasons twice.
+In recognition of his success on the national stage Danklefsen and his staff were named the 2023 and 2025 NFCA Coaching Staff of the Year.
+The program has earned Central Region Coaching Staff of the Year honors seven times, including the last three seasons.

 Numerous student-athletes have earned individual honors during their time under Danklefsen’s tutelage, including 15 appearances by 11 different Thunder on All-American teams.
-Carly Searles leads the way with three All-American seasons, with Debbie Hill and Kaylee Fox each owning a pair.
-Fox was the first Trine freshman to earn All-American honors with Hill serving as the second while also becoming the first member of the team to be named Most Outstanding Player of the NCAA tournament.
-Five athletes have earned Academic All-American honors with Bree Fuller leading the way with two.
+Carly Searles leads the way with three All-American seasons, with Debbie Hill, Kaylee Fox, Tyra Marcum and Alexis Michon each owning a pair.
+Fox was the first Trine freshman to earn All-American honors with Hill serving as the second.
+Hill also earned NFCA Freshman of the Year honors and is the first member of the team to be named Most Outstanding Player of the NCAA tournament.
+Michon was the second player to earn the highest honor of the NCAA tournament. six athletes have earned Academic All-American honors with Michon and Bree Fuller leading the way with two apiece.

-The team has produced seven MIAA Players of the Year and eight MIAA Pitchers of the Year under Danklefsen.
-As a member of the MIAA, Trine has produced 56 First-Team All-MIAA selections and 51 Second-Team.
+The team has produced eight MIAA Players of the Year and nine MIAA Pitchers of the Year under Danklefsen.
+Showcasing the family nature of the team, twice a pair of siblings have earned MVP honors from the MIAA while wearing a Trine jersey.
+Andi Gasco (2012) and Carly Searles (2015) were joined by Ellie Trine (2022) and Karley Trine (2025) in marking the accomplishment.
+As a member of the MIAA, Trine has produced 61 First-Team All-MIAA selections and 53 Second-Team.

 Danklefsen's players also have held several national records.
 During the 2015 season, Searles became NCAA Division IIIs all-time leader in hits, triples and runs scored.
 She retains both the triples and runs scored marks to this day.
 Sarah Belote holds the national records for most home runs, RBIs and total bases in a game.